Elijah5399/gitcommands/README.md

     This does not discard changes.

 Common git collaboration workflow:
 (1) Create your own branch on github and initialise it locally.
-For this, use
+For this, create the branch on github, then do git pull.
+Then,

 (1) Fetch and merge changes from the remote
 (2) Create a branch to work on a new project feature